phrase-technologies/phrase/DEVOPS.md

 # Dev Ops
 Full recipe for setting up consistent development and production environments is documented here.
+These steps should only ever have to be run once.
+Remember to update this doc when changes are implemented.

 ## Security and Robustness Requirements
 Here are the motivations for the architectural decisions in this recipe.